pablo14/funModeling/vignettes/data_preparation.md

 ## Part 2: Treatment of Outliers

 **Overview**: `prep_outliers` function tries to automatize as much as it can be outliers preparation.
 It focus on the values that influence heavly the mean.
+It sets an `NA` or stop at a certaing value all outliers for the desiered variables.

 **Outlier threshold**: The method to detect them is based on percentile, flagging as outlier if the value is on the top X % (commonly 0.5%, 1%, 2%).
 Setting parameter `top_percent` in `0.01` will flag all values on the top 1%.